BJ Botha: Move to France

-After leaving Munster, Botha joined French Top 14 club Lyon as a medical joker ahead of the 2016–17 season, before joining Biarritz, who played in the Rugby Pro D2, France's second tier league, ahead of the 2017–18 season.
+After leaving Munster, Botha joined French Top 14 club Lyon ahead of the 2016–17 season, before joining Biarritz, who played in the Rugby Pro D2, France's second tier league, ahead of the 2017–18 season.
 Botha retired from rugby at the end of the 2017–18 season.

 South Africa

 Botha has played 25 times for the Springboks and has one try to his name.
 He was a member of the South Africa squad that won the 2007 Rugby World Cup.

 Barbarians

 In May 2009, Botha was named in the Barbarians squad to play England and Australia.